-1. Christian Experience in the Hymns of Anne Steele taught by Kevin Twit
+1. Why We Still Need Hymns taught by Kevin Twit

-2. Living All of Live as a Worshipper of God taught by Ligon Duncan
+2. Living All of Life as a Worshipper of God taught by Ligon Duncan

 As Christians, we are called (and privileged!) to worship the one true and living God in two distinct ways: (1) as we gather, under and according to, his Word and (2) everywhere else in all of life!
 This message will focus on how we can glorify God in the whole of life.
 As believers who say that “man’s chief end is to glorify God and to enjoy him forever,” this is an exceedingly important and practical matter.